 Make a Checklist

 The weeks leading up to moving day can be crucial for your family as you pack up your belongings and prepare for your move.
 The pros over at Mayflower moving company say to begin decluttering your home about eight weeks prior to the move, if possible.
 Start by getting rid of unwanted or unused items.
 You can hold a garage sale or simply donate those items.
-The more that you clear out, the less you will have to pack.
+If there are items you are not sure of bringing to your new home or throwing away, you can rent a storage unit and wait for the time that you can sort them out.
+The more that you clear out, the less you will have to pack, it will make the move smooth and not so cluttered.

 When packing, it is helpful to color coordinate your belongings by room.
 What this means is you can buy different color packing tape or various colored markers and assign a specific color to each room.
 For example, mark all boxes holding kitchen items with a green marker, and all living room items can be marked with a blue marker or blue tape.
 Organizing in this manner can help immensely in the long run, especially if you intend to hire a professional moving company.